-Summer Picnics
+Summer Gatherings

-Many grades, particularly those with many new incoming families, will host summer picnics.
-These picnics are opportunities to socialize with old friends and meet new families.
-In order to ensure these picnics are inclusive (see further guidelines below), as well as to help familiarize new families with the Lakeside campus, these picnics are generally held at Lakeside School.
+Many grades, particularly those with many new incoming families, will host summer gatherings.
+These gatherings are opportunities to socialize with old friends and meet new families.
+To ensure these gatherings are inclusive (see further guidelines below), as well as to help familiarize new families with the Lakeside campus, these events are generally held at Lakeside School.